PrefectHQ/prefect/docs/index.md

 ---
 ## Hello, Orion!

-Prefect is the easiest way to transform any function into an orchestratable task.
-Add workflow features like retries, distributed execution, scheduling, caching, and much more, with minimal changes to your data.
-Every activity is tracked and visible in the Orion UI.
+Prefect is the easiest way to transform any function into a unit of work that can be observed and governed by orchestration rules.
+Add workflow features like retries, distributed execution, scheduling, caching, and much more, with minimal changes to your code.
+Every activity is tracked and becomes visible in the Orion UI.

 === "Basic orchestration"